JordanMicahBennett/MASKED-FACE-RECOGNITION-OR-PERIOCULAR-ARTIFICIAL-INTELLIGENCE-APP/README.md

 1. Pickle errors removed from recognizer_image.py from default py files.
 2. SVC Load errors from default py files fixed by dumping sklearn model in train_model.py, and loading same model in recognize_image.py
 3. Code added to trigger processing of video files instead of live stream.
-4. Code added to stamped picture of recognized suspect, in new overview_recognized folder.
+4. Code added to stamp picture of recognized suspect, in new overview_recognized folder.

 --basic fixes: